 Why adopt an electric folding bike when living in an apartment?

 When living in an apartment, space is often limited and bike storage rooms are rare or insecure.
-Add to that increasingly multimodal travel, and the folding electric bike quickly becomes an obvious choice.
+Add to that increasingly multimodal travel, and the electric folding bike quickly becomes an obvious choice.
 It perfectly adapts to the constraints of daily city life.

 Space saving and theft protection